Differentially Private Linear Optimization for Multi-Party Resource Sharing: Methodology

 and assume that its dual has a feasible solution, then we obtain the Lagrangian dual problem

-Since we are dealing with linear programs, the strong duality trivially holds, and hence, $Z_\CP = Z_\CL$.
-This implies that we can solve dual problem \eqref{eq:dual} instead of the primal problem \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg}.
-We denote the optimal solution vectors with $\vx^*$, $\vs^*$ and $\vlambda^*$.
+Since we are dealing with linear programs, the strong duality trivially holds, and hence $Z_\CP = Z_\CL$.
+This implies that we can solve the dual problem \eqref{eq:dual} instead of the primal problem \eqref{eqn:org_model_obj}-\eqref{eqn:org_model_nonneg}.
+We denote the optimal solution to \eqref{eq:dual} by $\vx^*$, $\vs^*$ and $\vlambda^*$.

-It is important to observe that the dual problem becomes separable over the parties when Lagrange multiplier vector $\vlambda$ is fixed.
-Luckily, the well-known subgradient method for solving the dual problem is also based on updating the Lagrange multiplier vector iteratively \citep{bertsekas2015convex}.
-That is, the update from iteration $(t)$ to iteration $(t+1)$ takes the form
+It is important to observe that the dual problem becomes separable over the parties when the Lagrange multiplier vector $\vlambda$ is fixed.
+Moreover, the well-known subgradient algorithm for solving the dual problem is based on updating the Lagrange multiplier vector iteratively \citep{bertsekas2015convex}, where the update at iteration $t$ takes the form

-where the superscript shows the iteration number, and $\nu^{(t)}$ is the step-length.
-Assuming that norms of subgradients and the distance $\|\vlambda^{(0)} - \vlambda^*\|$ are bounded, the algorithm is guaranteed to decrease the suboptimality bound at the rate of $\frac{1}{\sqrt{t}}$ for \textit{any type of step size} choice \citep{boyd2003subgradient}.
+In \eqref{eq:subup}, $\nu^{(t)}$ is the step-size at iteration $t$.
+Assuming that norms of subgradients and the distance $\|\vlambda^{(0)} - \vlambda^*\|$ are bounded, the subgradient algorithm is guaranteed to decrease the sub-optimality bound at the rate of $t^{-0.5}$ for any choice of $\nu^{(t)}$ as suggested in \citet{boyd2003subgradient}.

+The outline of the dual decomposition approach is illustrated for one iteration in Figure \ref{fig:generalScheme}.
+The primal solutions $\vs_k^{(t)}$ are obtained by each party $k$ solving its sub-problem $g(\vlambda^{(t)}; \CD_k)$ on its own.
+Hence, there is no need for party $k$ to share its sensitive dataset $\CD_k$, but only the intermediate allocations $\vs_k^{(t)}$, with the other parties.
+These intermediate allocations are gathered to obtain $\vlambda^{(t+1)}$ as in \eqref{eq:subup}.
+The resulting update at iteration $t$ is given by